The talk was given at The Amsterdam University of Applied Sciences as part of World Usability Day 2017: Inclusion through User Experience.

 But if you do have the budget, and you can source the participants then please do so.

-As Wendy Chisholm states, "I encourage you to fail in interacting with people with disabilities because you will lean a bunch.
+As Wendy Chisholm states, "I encourage you to fail in interacting with people with disabilities because you will learn a bunch.
 You will learn what not to say and what people care about.
 You'll learn where the obstacles are – both the designed, physical barriers and the constructed emotional ones that exist within yourself”.

 Using inclusive personas and testing with real users will help us build accessible websites, which will, in turn, enable us to fill the void and make the web a better place.